ContentMine/workshop-resources/software-tutorials/shell/README.md

 **ls**: **l**i**s**ts files and directories, takes the current working directory as root.
 You can also look into the content of nested directories by extending the path ```ls dir/nested_dir/nested_dir2``` ([wikipedia](https://en.wikipedia.org/wiki/Ls).

-We inspect which files and folders are present in our current working directory:
+We inspect which files and folders are present in our current working directory and in the `shell-example` folder:

 ```
 ls
+ls shell-example
 ```

 ![ls](../../assets/images/software/shell/ls.png)